dimitra-maoutsa/DeterministicParticleFlowControl/README.md

 - either to reach some target state <img src="https://render.githubusercontent.com/render/math?math=x^*"> at time T   (_**terminal** constraint_),
 - and/or to visit/avoid specific regions of the state space (_**path** constraints_).

-We implement the constraints in terms a time- and state-dependent perturbation of the deterministic part of the dynamics, i.e. we apply interventions `u(x,t)` and the controlled system dynamcis become
+We implement the constraints in terms a time- and state-dependent perturbation of the deterministic part of the dynamics, i.e. we apply interventions `u(x,t)` and the controlled system dynamics become

 <img src="https://render.githubusercontent.com/render/math?math=dX_t = f(X_t,t) dt %2B u(x,t) dt %2B \sigma(x,t) dW_t">.